aleczhanshi/aleczhanshi.github.io/_pages/about.md

 <!-- <span style="color:red"> **I'm joining Huawei Hisilicon as a member of Genius Youth Program (天才少年).**</span> -->

 I'm currently a research associate at the University of Texas at Austin (UT Austin), where I completed my Ph.D degree in 2020 under the supervision of Professor [Calvin Lin](https://www.cs.utexas.edu/~lin/).
-I am interested in the interplay between machine learning and computer systems, with a particular focus on ML for systems.
-My research develops principled data-driven methods for system optimization problems, including memory optimizations for general-purpose CPUs and design automation / AI-driven EDA for specialized AI accelerators.
+I am interested in the interplay between machine learning (ML) and computer systems, with a particular focus on **ML for systems**.
+My research develops principled data-driven methods for system optimization problems, including **cache optimizations for general-purpose CPUs** and **design automation / AI-driven EDA for specialized AI accelerators**.
 I serve in the program committees of ML for Systems workshop and serve as a reviewer for IEEE MICRO.
 During my Ph.D., I have interned at Google (Summer 2018 and 2019) and Facebook (Summer 2020).

 ## Publications